New Jersey offers more online casino options than any other state.

 One of the state’s top revenue producers both online and land-based.
 Owned by MGM Mirage, Borgata online site offers slots, poker and bingo, and has several varieties of blackjack and video poker on its table game menu.

-The selection of online slots and table games is vast, including variations of blackjack (some with very low minimums), roulette and video poker.
+The selection of online slots and table games is vast, including variations of blackjack (some with very low minimums), online roulette and video poker.
 Online poker is available through the WSOP brand.

 Part of Caesars Entertainment, which operates Harrah’s online casino.
 Caesars and Harrah’s use different software, so the sites are not the same.
 Harrah’s players are automatically enrolled in Caesars’ Total Rewards program.